Package Your Media Stories to Increase Coverage

 - Insert your issue into elections, or do a scorecard of issue positions

-- Beginning and end of school year for education stories
+- Beginning and end of the school year, for education stories

 - Start of planting and harvest seasons